akazemian/Decoding-Mental-State/README.md

 ## Deep Learning Model

 This project also aims to study the effect of network depth (convolutions as well as fully connected layers) on model performance.
-This [paper](https://iopscience.iop.org/article/10.1088/1741-2552/ab260c) summarizes 154 studies on Deep Learning for EEG Decoding, from 2010 to 2018.
-Based on this paper, the majority of studies found that a shallower network of fully connected layers performed better.
-After a few rounds of parameter tuning, 3 fully connected layers were chosen.
-As for the convolutions, it was shown that shallower models outperformed the deeper ones.
+This [paper](https://iopscience.iop.org/article/10.1088/1741-2552/ab260c) summarizes 154 studies focused on using Deep Learning for EEG Decoding.
+Based on the results, the majority of studies found that a shallower network of fully connected layers performed better than deeper networks.
+Hence, the few models were trained using 1-3 fully connected layers.
+After parameter tuning, 3 fully connected layers were chosen.
+As for the convolutions, it was shown by the studies that shallower models outperformed the deeper ones.
 Hence, 2 convolutions were chosen to start with.

 ## Training